 Struggles and challenges you face on the physical plane might suddenly be seen as part of a grander obstacle course that was designed to help you evolve at the soul level, so you can learn and become the best version of you in this lifetime.

-Benefits of holistic living
+Benefits of living holistically

 Anyone can and should be able to reap the benefits of holistic living, since it’s all on a spectrum.
 When you live holistically, you get the opportunity to show up more often as the best and brightest version of YOU.
 (You may have heard this being referred to as “living your best life”.) 😎